Student Clubs and Organizations

-The first Broadcast ambassador is Matt Roby; he is an MCJ broadcast major.
+The first broadcast journalism ambassador is Matt Roby; he is an MCJ broadcast major.
 Matt is most excited to get more involved in the MCJ department and give back!

-The second ambassador for the broadcast option is Bobby Falat; he is also an MCJ broadcast major.
-Bobby is most excited to promote MCJ and make people aware of the amazing broadcast department on our campus.
+The second ambassador for the broadcast journalism option is Bobby Falat; he is also an MCJ broadcast journalism major.
+Bobby is most excited to promote MCJ and make people aware of the amazing broadcast journalism department on our campus.

-The first multimedia ambassador is Elisa Navarro; she isana MCJ double option in both multimedia and broadcast.
+The first multimedia ambassador is Elisa Navarro; she is an MCJ double option in both multimedia and broadcast journalism.
 Elisa is most excited to get the chance to represent our department as a whole.